vnovick/whatsapp_workshop_2020/Readme.md

 - create `src` folder

+- create `src/components/Compose.js` component

+For this exercise it should return `View`

+- create `src/components/Message.js` component

+It should get message prop and render it

+- create `src/components/ChatItem.js` component

+It should get `title` and `description` prop and render them.

+- create `src/components/Avatar.js` component

+For this exercise it should just return empty `View`

 - create `src/screens/Conversations.js` component
+-
-That will contain a `View` with `Text` component that in future we will turn into chat coversations list.
+That will contain `ChatItem` component that in future we will turn into chat coversations list.

 Data shape will look like this.
 In next excercises we will get it from api.